 Role-based telecom allocation requires a partnership with key business stakeholders to generate the effectiveness of fulfilling various telecom options.
 The right business stakeholders should take ownership in their partnership role with your team, since they want their associates equipped with the most effective business tool(s) available to enable more success.
 If that isn’t feasible, gather the employee’s feedback on what telecom devices would make them more effective in their role.

-A predominant example of improper telecom deployment is associated with AirCard/Mi-Fi device deployment (I know that personally… I have several of these sitting around in my desk drawers that were issued by prior employers, but never used!).
+A predominant example of improper telecom deployment is associated with AirCard/Mi-Fi device deployment.
 Employees who do not typically travel have little to no use for an AirCard or Mi-Fi device.
 Yet organizations with auto- or blanketed deployment standards provide them.
 Once deployed, these devices are not flagged until they show up (90 – 120 days later) on a zero usage report.
 Then, to manage the Aircard/Mi-Fi device (that should have never been deployed), the organization is faced with an ETF fee from the vendor to cancel it.
 All of these costs can be avoided with a better and more effective role-based deployment plan.

 3. Proper communication planning.
 For new employees, special considerations may need to be made for the way deployment communication is managed.
 The new associate may not have their email set up or a desk line to reach out to.
 If you do not consider these factors, from the existing procurement communication process flow, updates for device status or general deployment may not be reaching new employees.

 A well-crafted and systematic methodology for device deployment pays off in hard dollars, and most importantly, in a more successfully enabled workforce.
 AOTMP can help your telecom team be more effective with your holistic telecom deployment strategy by utilizing the right methodology for determining effective cost considerations and planning for operative device distribution strategies.